KohaILS/koha-manual-zh-cn/source/images.rst

 .. |resetpw| image:: images/opac/resetpw.png
 				:alt: The reset password form

+.. |suggestfrommyaccount| image:: images/opac/suggestfrommyaccount.png
+				:alt: There is a link 'New purchase suggestion' under the title of the page

+.. |suggestfromnoresults| image:: images/opac/suggestfromnoresults.png
+				:alt: A message reading 'Not finding what you're looking for?
+Make a purchase suggestion', there is a link under the words 'purchase suggestion'

+.. |suggestfromsearch| image:: images/opac/suggestfromsearch.png
+				:alt: A link labeled 'Purchase suggestions' appears under the search bar on the main page of the OPAC

 .. |yoursummary| image:: images/opac/yoursummary.png
 				:alt: View of the account summary on the OPAC